wintercms/wn-blocks-plugin/README.md

 Blocks may have one or more tags, which is a way of defining and grouping blocks.
 For example, you may have a Gallery block which allows only "image" tagged blocks to be used, or a container block which allows all "content" tagged blocks but does not allow another "container" tagged block within.

-Tags are defined in the blocks, and can be controlled and limited through the Blocks form widget.
+Tags are defined in the blocks, and can be used to filter the available blocks in the Blocks form widget.

 ## Registering Blocks